greenideas/school-notes/2012/Fall/Criminal Law/Criminal-Law-Cases Materials.markdown

 * **Dissent**
 	*  JJ.
 Brennan, Marshall, Blackmun, Stevens
-	* Brennan & Marshall: DP is given so arbitrarily that it should be abandoned alltogether
+	* Brennan & Marshall: DP is given so arbitrarily that it should be abandoned altogether
 	* All dissenters for the remainder below.
 	* There's no way that, if McK had asked his lawyer what his chances were, that the answer would've been something to the effect that, since you're black and you killed a white cop, you're probably going to get the DP.
 	* 4 reasons for majority opinion: